 If you’ve checked the battery, cables, wiring, ground, and starter solenoid only to find them in good condition, but still have a starting problem, your starter may be the problem.
 The starter can be removed and tested.

 SOLUTION: A starter can be a pricey item on a lawn mower.
 I advise having your local dealership confirm you have a starter motor problem.

 You can also bring the starter to a local repair shop that specializes in starter and alternator repairs.
 The personnel at the repair shop can test the starter and oftentimes rebuild it if necessary.

-Bad Lawn Mower Charging System Drains the Battery
+Bad Charging System

-A bad charging system will not keep your battery charged and in turn cause a weak battery to not start your mower.
+A bad charging system will not keep your battery charged and in turn, cause a weak battery to not start your mower.
 Depending on the size of your lawn mower, it may have an external alternator like the one you find on a car.

 It may also have an internal one located under the flywheel.
 Most lawn mowers will have an internal alternator.

 Perform the steps provided here to check the charging system using a volt-ohms meter.